RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 You will be prompted to scan your selected folders for images.

-# Updating your images
+# Indexing your images

+Diffusion Toolkit is designed to find your images fast.
+To do this it needs to scan each image and read in the metadata and store it in a local database.

 ## Scan folders for new images

-If you generate new images in your target folders, or add or remove images from them, you should click the **Scan folders for new images** button to update your database with the latest changes.
+If you generate new images in your Diffusion folders, or add or remove images from them, you should click the **Scan folders for new images** button to update your database with the latest changes.

-It is not advised to move images outside Diffustion Toolkit, especially if you have favorited or rated them, as you will lost this information when you rescan.
+It is not advised to move images outside of Diffustion Toolkit (e.g. cut-paste using Explorer), especially if you have favorited or rated them, as you will lose this information when you rescan.

 ## Watch folders

-The **Watch folders** setting will allow Diffusion Toolkit to recieve a notification everytime an image is added to one of the nested folders in your target folders.
+The **Watch folders** setting will allow Diffusion Toolkit to recieve a notification everytime an image is added to your Diffusion folders.
 The images will be added to the database without needing to click **Scan folders for new images**.

 This is best used when generating images via a tool or webgui.
 You will only be notified when the application has focus.
 Your current search will not be updated when this occurs, to prevent from interrupting your work.

-**NOTE:** Be sure to turn this off if you are going to copy a lot of images into the target folders, as it is not optimized for this.
+**NOTE:** Be sure to turn this off if you are going to copy a lot of images into the Diffusion folders, as it is not optimized for this.

 ## Rebuild Metadata

-**Rebuild Metadata** is intended for use when a new version of the application is released that supports new metadata.
+**Edit > Rebuild Metadata** is intended for use when a new version of the application is released that supports new metadata.

-Running this should not affect any existing favorites or ratings
+Running this should not affect any existing favorites or ratings.

 # Navigation

-You will get a notice upon completion.
-You can now begin searching via prompt.

-Pressing Enter with an empty search bar will list all images.

 The **Diffusions** view is the default on startup.
-Here you can enter your prompt, and press Enter to intitate the search.
+Here you can enter your query and press `Enter` to intitate the search.
 Matching images will be displayed in the thumbnail view.
-By default, results will be limited to 100 per page.
-This can be changed in settings.
+By default, results are limited to 100 per page.
+This can be changed in **Settings**.

 Use the buttons at the bottom of the page to move between pages.
 The keyboard shortcuts are:

-* First Page - Alt + Home
+* First Page - `Alt + Home`
-* Previous Page - Alt + Page Up
+* Previous Page - `Alt + Page Up`
-* Next Page - Alt + Page Down
+* Next Page - `Alt + Page Down`
-* Last Page - Alt + End
+* Last Page - `Alt + End`
-* F6 - Focus on search bar
+* F6 - Set focus on search bar

-Double-clicking an image or pressing Enter with an image selected will launch your default image viewer.
+Double-clicking an image or pressing `Enter` with an image selected will launch your default image viewer.

 ## Thumbnail Size

-Click View > Thumbnails to select the thumbnail size.
+Click **View > Thumbnails** to select the thumbnail size.

 # Tagging

-You can tag your files with additional metadata (only in Diffusion Toolkit) to help you organize and manage your images further.
+You can tag your files with additional metadata (stored in the Diffusion Toolkit database) to help you organize and manage your images further.

 ## Favorites